Jakob Sprenger: Nazi career

 In 1922, Sprenger became a member of the Nazi Party.
 When the Party was banned in the wake of the failed Beer Hall Putsch, he briefly joined the German Party (Deutsche Partei, DP) a Nazi front organization in January 1924.
 He became the leader of the DP in Frankfurt, Hesse, and Hesse-Nassau, and worked as a campaign speaker.
 In June of that year, he gravitated to the National Socialist Freedom Party, another Nazi front group, and was put on its executive board.
 After co-founding its Ortsgruppe (Local Group) in Frankfurt, Sprenger became the Bezirksleiter (District Leader) for Frankfurt, Hesse, and Hesse-Nassau.
 On 28 April 1925 he was elected to the Frankfurt City Council and served there until 1933.
 Sprenger formally rejoined the Nazi Party on 14 August 1925 (membership number 17,009).
 He was anti-Semitic, and rose quickly through the ranks.
 He immediately was made Ortsgruppenleiter (Local Group Leader) and SA leader of Frankfurt and became a Bezirksleiter in Hesse-Nassau South on 31 October 1926.
 He was appointed Gauleiter of Hesse-Nassau South on 1 April 1927, succeeding Karl Linder.
 On 17 November 1929, he became a member of the municipal Landtag of Wiesbaden and the provincial Landtag of Hesse-Nassau.
 In January 1930 he became the Nazi faction leader in both bodies and, in addition, was made a member of the Prussian State Council.

-In September 1930 Sprenger was elected a member of the Reichstag for electoral constituency 19, Hesse-Nassau.
+In September 1930, Sprenger was elected as a member of the Reichstag for electoral constituency 19, Hesse-Nassau, and retained this seat until his death in May 1945.
 He would become the Nazi faction's specialist on civil service issues and was given a seat on the Reichstag Committee on Civil Service Matters.
 The same year, he founded a Nazi newspaper in Frankfurt called Frankfurter Volksblatt.
 From 1930 to 1933 he also sat on the Board of Directors of the German Postal Service, though leaving his employment with the postal service in November 1932.
 In early 1931, Sprenger joined the National Socialist Motor Corps with membership number 5.
 In April 1931, Sprenger became the Reich Specialist for Civil Service Questions in the Party Reichsleitung (National Leadership).
 He would become head of its Civil Service Department from September 1931 through July 1933.
 Sprenger became the leader of the German Civil Servants Association from April to June 1933, and then continued as the Honorary President of the German Civil Service through the end of the Nazi regime.
 He was also made a member of the Academy for German Law.

 On 15 July 1932 came his appointment as Landesinspekteur-Southwest.
 In this position, he had oversight responsibility for his Gau and four others (Baden, Hesse-Darmstadt, Hesse-Nassau North & Württemberg-Hohenzollern).
 This was a short-lived initiative by Gregor Strasser to centralize control over the Gaue.
 However, it was unpopular with the Gauleiters and was repealed on Strasser's fall from power in December 1932.
 Sprenger then returned to his Gauleiter position in Hesse-Nassau South.